DevOps-Nirvana/Kubernetes-Volume-Autoscaler/README.md

 Adding max-increment annotation/variable support Adding exception handling in our main loop to handle jitter nicely and not fail catastrophically if someone has bad PVC annotations
-Making all variables settable by a value in the helm chart
+Making all variables settable by a value in the helm chart Adding verbose support, which when enabled prints out full data from the objects detected, and prints out even non-alerting disks
 ```

 Release: 1.0.1